suffolklibraries/lgc/content/collections/events/after-school-25-06.md

           -
             type: bold
         text: "Is this your first time at After-School Club this year?\_" -
+    type: paragraph
+    attrs:
+      textAlign: left
+    content:
+      -
         type: text
         text: "Before making your first booking for the year you will need to complete a sign up form.
 There are printed versions available to collect from the Eastern Angles Centre.
-Please return completed forms to After-School\_Manager\_Vera Maia\_- email to "
+Please return completed forms to After-School\_Manager\_Vera Maia\_– email to\_"
       -
         type: text
         marks: